aryan-goyal/Rectangles/README.md

 ## Usage

+Use the following command followed by a valid JSON filename:

+`python3 run.py rectangles.json`

 A rectangle entity is defined by floating-point numbers on a cartesian plane.
-The rectangles (2 or more) can be provided in a JSON format using the following schema.
-Additional rectangles can be added to the list as needed for feature analysis.
+The rectangles can be provided in a JSON format using the following schema.

 ```
 {